Latedog/LostArts/Changelog/Dungeon__September_2020.md

 9/7:

+- Added LightSource structure to the Dungeon class
 - Reclassifed Chests as Objects instead of Drops
 - Added Usable and AutoUsable subclasses of Drops to eliminate the flags that were used for these item types
 - Drops is now an abstract base class